SvenDanilBorodun/EduBotics/inference/README.md

 We provide clients for ACT servers and Pi0 servers.
 You can implement the `ActionModel` class with you own logic [here](phosphobot/am/models.py).

-At this point, go to your phosphobot dashboard > docs and launch the auto/start endpoint that will communicate with the inference server to automatically control the robot.
+At this point, go to your EduBotics Dashboard > docs and launch the auto/start endpoint that will communicate with the inference server to automatically control the robot.

 You can stop at any time by calling the auto/stop endpoint.